-The results of the experiment are visible in the Figures 4 and 5 which are captured of the oscilloscope.
+The results of the experiment are visible in the Figures 13, 14 and 15 which are captured of the oscilloscope.
 The Manchester encoding seems to be somewhat better since it presents in average the carrier wave 50% of the time every bit while our PWM encoding achieves an average of 50% every two bits for the data we transmit in the preamble.
 The receiver settles after 7.37 ms in the case when the Manchester encoding is used and at 10.3 ms in the case where the PWM encoding is used.
 We consider that the receiver is settled once the bit lengths correspond to their desired value and the timing on both the high voltage level and the low voltage level is equal.
 In the beginning the receiver seems to stay on the high level longer than on the low level.
 From the experiments we could see that around 3 bytes for the preamble is enough for the Manchester encoding and 4 bytes are necessary for the PWM encoding with 400 μs for the bit period.
-The difference in behavior is not significantly worse in the case where we use our encoding and anyway we use 8 byte for the preamble to make sure that the receiver is working correctly when the real data arrives.

-Figure 4 Machester Encoding: received signal (left) - settling time measurement (right)
+Figure 13 Machester Encoding: received signal (left) - settling time measurement (right)

-Figure 5 PWM Encoding: received signal (left) - settling time measurement (right)
+Figure 14 PWM Encoding: received signal (left) - settling time measurement (right)